-You love your steamer and look forward to using it to save time and to get the job done without a lot of fuss or cost.
-It recently started tripping the circuit breaker when you use the appliance.
-Now what should you do?
+You love your steamer and look forward to using it to save time and get the job done without a lot of fuss.
+However, the steamer recently started tripping your circuit breaker during use, and you’ve no idea why.

 Different Types of Steamers

-There are a variety of steamers, including garment steamers, steamer mops, carpet steamers, and small cooking steamers that may contribute to shorting the circuit in your home.
-These steamers may seem very different, but in the way that you use them, they do have some similarities.
+Various steamers, including garment steamers, steamer mops, carpet steamers, and small cooking steamers, may contribute to shorting the circuit in your home.
+Each steamer may seem very different, but in my opinion, when it comes to how they’re used, they do have some similarities.

 Although these steamers collectively have similar features and functions, they also serve completely different purposes.
-These specific features and functions may also contribute to electrical issues that can lead to shorting the circuit.
+Specific features and functions may also contribute to electrical issues that can lead to shorting the circuit.

 Garment steamers typically come in two styles.
-One garment steamer consists of a small, hand-held unit that you move across your clothes to steam out the wrinkles so that it looks freshly steamed right from the cleaners.
-Many individuals own this type of convenient steamer in their homes.
-It is also ideal when traveling because it easily fits inside of a suitcase.
+One garment steamer consists of a small, handheld unit that you move across your clothes to steam out the wrinkles.
+Several people own handheld steamers, as they’re great for traveling since they can fit easily into a suitcase.

 The steamer mop is for maintenance cleaning of sealed floors.
-Following instructions for use and safety procedures can potentially help maintain the life of the steamer mop and may help lessen the risk of tripping a circuit breaker.
+Following instructions for use and safety procedures can potentially help maintain your steamer mop’s life and may also help lessen the risk of the steamer tripping your circuit breaker.

-Carpet steamers provide the opportunity for owners and renters of these steamers to thoroughly steam clean their carpets without worrying about the cost of hiring professional carpet cleaners.
-They come in a range of brands and sizes, and have a variety of features across the different models.
+Carpet steamers give homeowners and renters the chance to thoroughly clean their carpets without worrying about the cost of hiring professional carpet cleaning services.
+Carpet steamers come in various brands and sizes and have multiple features across different models.

 Small Cooking Steamers